9th grade

 Mobile phones are handed in from the start of class.

-IGCSE German
+German 1st

 Cambridge IGCSE First Language German is designed for learners whose first language is German.
 This First Language syllabus develops learners' ability to communicate clearly, accurately and effectively.
 They learn how to employ a wide-ranging vocabulary, use correct grammar, spelling and punctuation, and develop a personal style and an awareness of the audience being addressed.